Do it in the Dark energy reduction competition

 - Shut down your computer or video game console when not in use.
 Better yet, unplug it too!

-- Open and shut your refridgorator door quickly.
+- Open and shut your refrigerator door quickly.
 30% of the cold air escapes each time the door is opened.

-- Turn down your refridgorator setting by just one level.
+- Turn down your refrigerator setting by just one level.

 - Wash and dry only full loads of laundry and clean the lint trap on dryers.

-With Kent State spending approximently 7 million dollars on energy bills each year, the goal of this competition is to educate, motivate, and empower students to conserve resources within the residence halls.
+With Kent State spending approximately $7 million on energy bills each year, the goal of this competition is to educate, motivate and empower students to conserve resources within the residence halls.
 Student behavior can play a large role in the amount of electricity consumed on campus each and every day, and the campaign’s aim is to illustrate the impact of developing habits to support energy conservation and sustainability.